 Do I need to apply for admission to a PhD programme when I apply for a scholarship?

-Not usually.
 Normally, successful scholarship applicants will be invited to apply formally for admission to the relevant programme(s) at the University of Glasgow.
 All scholarship awards are conditional upon being admitted to the relevant programme(s).

 Some scholarships will require an admission application to be submitted simultaneously with the scholarship application so please check individual scholarships for specific guidelines.